 One of the most important steps you should take to ensure the security of your software is to update the software, either from a commercial vendor or from an open-source community.
 When a vulnerability is discovered and responsibly reported to the product or project owners, it is published on security advisory sites and databases such as the WhiteSource Vulnerability Database.
 If possible, a fix should be created and released prior to publication, providing users with an opportunity to secure their software.

-However, you do not apply a patch when one becomes available, you will not benefit from improved security.
+However, if you do not apply a patch when one becomes available, you will not benefit from improved security.

 If you are worried that updating to the latest version can break your product, automated tools can help a lot.
 Any day of the week, you should prioritize updating and patching as part of your application security best practices.